This page provides an overview of Domain Name System (DNS).

 - Split Horizon is a term to describe an instance when two zones, one to be used by the internal network, the other used by the external network (usually the internet), for the same domain are created.
 Split-horizon DNS lets you serve different answers (different resource record sets) for the same name depending on who is asking.
 For example, you can provide the development/staging version of your app if the query comes from the development network, and the production/public version of your app if the query comes from the public internet.

 A record is a mapping between a DNS resource and a domain name.
+Each individual DNS record has a type (name and number), an expiration time (time to live), and type-specific data.
 Some of the commonly used record types are:

 - A: Address record, which maps host names to their IPv4 address.